Azure Virtual Desktop for Azure Stack HCI

 Meet data locality requirements by keeping app and user data on-premises.
 For more information, see Data locations for Azure Virtual Desktop.

-Reduce costs and improve user experience with Windows 10 and Windows 11 Enterprise multi-session virtual desktops.
+Reduce cost and improve user experience with Windows 10 and Windows 11 Enterprise multi-session, which allows multiple concurrent interactive sessions.

 Simplify your VDI deployment and management compared to traditional on-premises VDI solutions by using the Azure portal.

-Achieve best performance by leveraging RDP Shortpath for low-latency user access.
+Achieve the best performance by using RDP Shortpath for low-latency user access.

 Deploy the latest fully patched images quickly and easily using Azure Marketplace images.